President & Chief Executive Officer

 Before joining CCAM, Alicia served as assistant executive director for RichTech, Central Virginia’s premier technology association.
 While at RichTech, she implemented a new strategic plan, and new brand and membership structure, and led marketing, event management and communications, as well as budget management.

 Alicia has a B.A. degree in psychology from the University of South Carolina.

 Director of Development: Programs and Communications

-Prior to working for CCAM, Betsey Odell was the Vice President of a $26 Million-dollar nonprofit in New York City.
-Raising $6 Million in funds per year for Alzheimer’s Research, Odell managed 10 direct reports, consultants, vendors.
-She worked with local, state and federal government to run Alzheimer’s programs.
-She garnered support, solicited funds, developed and evaluated each program as both advisor and executive.
-Odell work side by side with world class researchers, PhD’s and notable Nobel Laureate’s to design a comprehensive communications platform.
-In this capacity, she assembled celebrity participation from Penny Marshall, Diane Keaton, Coach Pat Sumitt, Jim Nantz, and more.
-Odell was responsible for the foundation’s website, newsletter, social media, and print campaigns.
+Prior to working for CCAM, Betsey Odell was the Vice President and interim Executive Director of a $26 Million-dollar nonprofit in New York City.
+Raising $6 Million in funds per year for Alzheimer’s Research, Odell managed 40 direct reports, consultants, and vendors.
+She worked with local, state, and federal government to run Alzheimer’s programs.
+She garnered support, solicited funds, developed, and evaluated each program as both advisor and executive.
+Odell worked side by side with world class researchers, PhD’s, and notable Nobel Laureate’s to design a comprehensive communications platform.
+In this capacity, she assembled celebrity participation form Penny Marshall, Diane Keaton, Coach Pat Summitt, Jim Nantz, and more.
+Odell was responsible for the foundation’s website, newsletter, social media, and virtual & print campaigns.

 Derek Haas, Ph.D.